 For many of the same reasons outline above related to our policy on telephone calls, we strongly discourage visitors to camp during our camp sessions.
-Parents and visitors are welcome and encouraged to tour Camp Albemarle on Check-in Day and after picking up your camper at the end of camp.
+Parents and visitors are welcome and encouraged to tour Camp Albemarle on Check-In day and after picking up your camper at the end of camp.

-An Overview of Family Group Camping
+An Overview of Small Group Camping

 At Camp Albemarle we focus on building community and the give and take that goes along with it.
-To that end, the family group is at the core of our program.
-Upon arriving at camp, children are placed in "small groups" that are typically compromised of 5-7 boys and 5-7 girls, and a male and female counselor.
-This group remains together for the duration of the camper's time at camp, traveling to and from activities together.
+To that end, the small group is at the core of our program.
+Upon arriving at camp, children are placed in "family groups" that are typically compromised of 7-8 boys and 7-8 girls, and a male and female counselor.
+This group remains together for the duration of the camper's time at camp, traveling to and from and participating in activities together.
 We find this model allows campers to form meaningful friendships and for the counselors to get to know their campers.
 A genuine sense of close-knit community forms along the way among the members of the group.
 Within the group, each person can find his or her role and contribute to the wellbeing of others.
 Campers learn to recognize and appreciate the uniqueness and value of everyone in the group.
 With the guidance of their counselors, campers learn to consider the needs, desires, and perspectives of all members of the group.
-Through team building challenges and other group building activities counselors and campers learn to work together, reach agreement, and create win-win situations when differing opinions and personal priorities are in play.
+Through check-ins with the group, team building challenges and other group building activities, counselors and campers learn to work together, reach agreement and create win-win situations when differing opinions and personal priorities are in play.
 Campers are encouraged to participate enthusiastically and to the best of their ability in all aspects of camp life, even if the activity or decision made by the group "is not their favorite".
 Ultimately, while we do always require campers to remain with their group, no camper will be forced to participate in any activity they are not comfortable with.
-We call this "Challenge by Choice"
+We call this "Challenge by Choice".